gambitcomminc/mqtt-bosch-demo/README.md

 ![screenshot](http://mirror2.gambitcommunications.com/update/doc/mqtt-bosch-demo1.png)

+## Installation / Requirements

 To run this tool, you need Python installed on your system.
 It also depends on the Eclipse Paho MQTT client API, as well as other Python packages (GTK, JSON, etc).

+## Usage

 mqtt-bosch-demo.py --host iot.eclipse.org --thresh 70000